[?] Subscribe To The Bookkeeping Blog

 Susan,

 Owner's draws only apply to sole proprietors and partnerships.
-"Draws" from a corporation are accounted for under Shareholder Loans ... a long term liability account.
+"Draws" from a corporation are accounted for under Shareholder Loans ... a short term liability account.
 You use this account instead of Owner's Contributions and Owner's Draw accounts.

 Basically, the shareholder loans account tracks the amount the owner manager has invested in the business.
 If the owner has a lot of "in and out" of funds, I often setup a "cash clearing" bank account to track these types of transactions ... and to take advantage of the account reconciliation features.
 At year-end, I clear it to the shareholder loans account.